c-blake/bu/doc/edplot.md

 think [Occam](https://en.wikipedia.org/wiki/William_of_Ockham) is in the driver's seat then you can imagine the smoothest curve through the shape.
-If you think [Ed Murphy](https://en.wikipedia.org/wiki/Murphy's_law) holds the reigns then you can go by "only the larger scale shape" and imagine a swarm of all possible monotonic curves through the patch.
-(Of course, you can always widen | narrow targeted CIs from 95%, too.)[^9]
+If you think [Ed Murphy](https://en.wikipedia.org/wiki/Murphy's_law) holds the reigns then you can go by "only the larger scale shape" and imagine a swarm[^9] of all possible monotonic curves through the patch.
+(Of course, you can always widen | narrow targeted CIs from 95%, too.)[^10]

 Conclusion
 ==========